JAndrassy/Regulator/README.md

 2020/-- GitHub user stealth-ultd built [his version](https://github.com/jandrassy/Regulator/discussions/1#discussioncomment-282050) of Regulator.

-2021/02 I added extra relay for circ. pump to solve interference from the pump motor at main relay switching
+2021/02 I added extra relay for circ. pump to solve EMI from the pump motor at main relay switching

 2021/03 ExtHeater.ino for more surplus consumption

+2022/04 Removed separate circulation pump relay.
+It didn't solve EMI, which caused resets.
+'Main' relay now controls only pump and valves so Triac module's ZC detector can detect zero crossing to time switching of the 'main' relay.
+The 2A Grove SSR module can now be the 'main' relay.
+EMI is solved.

 <a href="https://www.buymeacoffee.com/jurajandraY" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>